 This section really is important.
 The Help document says to leave these menus on "unknown" if you genuinely don’t know the answers, but please make the effort to find out the answers if you don’t know.

 If you have a wide-gamut screen, I’m sure you’ll know about it, because your wallet will be that much lighter because of it.
-But check your paperwork to be sure.
+Most laptop and Mac screens are normal gamut, but check your paperwork if you’re not sure.

 The Backlight should also be fairly easy.
 If you have an LED screen, the manual or your invoice should tell you.
 Many newer screens are LED nowadays.
 If you do have an LED screen, it’s almost certainly White LED.
 RGB LED screens are still pretty rare and expensive.

-My monitor is a bit older, so it’s a regular ol’ LCD, with flourescent backlighting:
+My laptop is a bit older, so it’s a regular LCD screen, with flourescent backlighting:

 Part 4: Lights out